 10. Multi-agency meetings and action planning

-Hoarding behaviour is a complex condition which significantly impacts on the person’s daily life and the circumstances in which they live.
-This protocol recognises that a multi-agency approach is often best for the person, the property and the community because it will deliver the most comprehensive, consistent and personalised action to resolve or modify the hoarding issue and will avoid duplication of agency effort and potentially wasted resources.
+Hoarding behavior is a complex condition which significantly impacts on the person’s daily life and the circumstances in which they live.
+This protocol recognizes that a multi-agency approach is often best for the person, the property and the community because it will deliver the most comprehensive, consistent and personalized action to resolve or modify the hoarding issue and will avoid duplication of agency effort and potentially wasted resources.

 Priority risks are for example: combustible items piled up near the central heating boiler, items blocking exit routes, routes to the toilet and washing facilities and essential appliances such as the cooker, items covering electrical sockets and switches.

 The lead agency is responsible for checking progress with the person against the plan and, as necessary, arranging reviews with the multi-agency group and ideally with the person present, where further actions can be agreed to make progress.